jburguete/ballistic/README.md

 FORCED MODEL
 ____________

-In this case the movement equation is:
+In this case a force varying in time is added to check the numerical methods behavior in equations depending on the time.
+The movement equation is:

 ![equation 7](http://latex.codecogs.com/svg.latex?%5Cddot%7B%5Cvec%7Br%7D%7D%3D%5Cvec%7Bg%7D%2B%5Cvec%7Bw%7D%5C%2C%5Cexp%5Cleft%28-%5Clambda%5C%2Ct%5Cright%29)